This morning I armed myself with reading material and bundled

 Learn more the ballot measures with these resources from CBS

-News, the National
+, the National

-Conference of State Legislatures, and CNN News.
+Conference of State Legislatures

 CNN also features a ballot measure scoreboard